07 Sep 6 Tips for Using Your Calendar to Maximise Productivity

 It’s also a good idea to schedule your most productive time of day for the most critical work.
 Experiment to see what works best for you.

 Mapping out your week helps you to have a clear plan, so you don’t get side-tracked by things that pop up.
-Planning ahead gives you the mental space to focus on what’s really important.
+Planning ahead gives you the mental space to focus on what’s really important and maximise your productivity time.
 And getting it done on Fridays means that you can fully unwind and recharge on the weekend.

 Work out your priority tasks for the week ahead and add them to your calendar first.